 Welcome to The Activist History Review

-This website opened on Inauguration Day, 2017, in the United States, a moment poised on the precipice of a forbidding uncertainty.
+We launched this online journal on Inauguration Day, 2017, in the United States, a moment poised on the precipice of a forbidding uncertainty.
 As a nation, the United States cannot chart the way forward without reference to where it has already been.
 As a people, its citizens cannot make informed decisions without understanding a shared national past and the ways it has shaped the present.
 The events of the 2016 election remind us that forces often thought lost in the mists of a past best left forgotten are as present and as powerful as ever.
 The continued existence and success of those forces is the direct result of a pervasive and systemic refusal to come to terms with that past and its connections to this present.

 The British novelist L.P.
 Hartley famously wrote that “the past is a foreign country,” a place incomprehensible to the present absent an intimate understanding of its inner workings.
 The same might be said of the present; that it is a “foreign country” absent an intimate understanding of the past; its inner workings are built on a foundation that stretches back into time immemorial.
 We hope to better understand both by breaking down the artificial barrier between them and recognizing the potential that a more deeply understood world brings.
 The past might be a “foreign country” to the present, and the present might be a “foreign country” without the past, but with both, we can begin the work of building a future that can be another country, and another world, altogether.

 Thank you for joining us.